aa-fiu-classes/cnt-4713-web/project-2.md

         vagrant ssh server

-  If you are using Putty on Windows platform, `vagrant ssh` (`vagrant ssh server`) will return information regarding the IP address and the port to connect to your virtual machine.
+  If you are using PuTTY on Windows platform, `vagrant ssh` (`vagrant ssh server`) will return information regarding the IP address and the port to connect to your virtual machine.

 - Work on your project

-  All files in `~/cs118-proj2` folder on the host machine will be automatically synchronized with `/vagrant` folder on both virtual machines.
+  All files in `~/cnt4713-proj2` folder on the host machine will be automatically synchronized with `/vagrant` folder on both virtual machines.
 For example, to compile your code, you can run the following commands:

         vagrant ssh
         cd /vagrant